 According to an online study by professor Hamilton M. Stapell, “Based on the limited data available, we estimate the current size of the ancestral health movement within the United States to be between one and three million people.”
-That is quite a few people jumping on the ancestral diet trend, and for good reason.
+That is quite a few people jumping on the ancestral diet trend and for good reason.
 Keep reading for the pro’s and con’s of Paleo

-- A focus on fresh unprocessed whole foods like fruits, veggies, nuts, seeds, meats and fat
+- A focus on fresh unprocessed whole foods like fruits, veggies, nuts, seeds, meats, and fat.

-- Organic, pasture raised, grass-fed, antibiotic-free and wild caught meats are promoted
+- Organic, pasture raised, grass-fed, antibiotic-free and wild caught meats are promoted.

-- High quality saturated fats are usually at the center versus inflammation promoting unsaturated fats
+- High quality saturated fats are usually at the center versus inflammation promoting unsaturated fats.

-- The Paleo Diet has been shown to help cure chronic sinus infections, and is a wonderful diet for autoimmune disorders as well as IBS and digestive disorders.
+- The Paleo Diet has been shown to help cure chronic sinus infections and is a wonderful diet for autoimmune disorders as well as IBS and digestive disorders.

 Many people initially thrive on a paleo diet for the first year or two.
-Often past that point we start seeing food cravings, lowered thyroid, decreased metabolism, lower body temperatures, blood sugar issues and even some food sensitivities.
-Because the paleo diet it restrictive in that grains and legumes are off limits, we see fat metabolism for energy vs. carbohydrates (meaning more of your calories come from fat that is burned for energy vs carbohydrates).
+Often past that point, we start seeing food cravings, lowered thyroid, decreased metabolism, lower body temperatures, blood sugar issues and even some food sensitivities.
+Because the paleo diet it restrictive in that grains and legumes is off limits, we see fat metabolism for energy vs. carbohydrates (meaning more of your calories come from fat that is burned for energy vs carbohydrates).

 Paleo can be restrictive and may not be sustainable in the long run.
 But my biggest concern is this: A one-size-fits-all “best diet” approach doesn’t work.
 Strictly following a list of “good” and “bad” or “allowed” and “not allowed” foods is problematic for most people.